For several years, I was a soldier-medic in the U.S. Army. I saw countless military and family members. Now I am a veteran looking back.

-You're friends will see you at your finest.
+Check out the video below.
+This soldier saw more action in two minutes than I've seen in 30 years.
+He's a superhero.
+Your friends will see you at your finest.
 They'll pat you on the back.
 If you're not at your best, they'll help you.
-You're "bleeding green."
+If you are in the Army, you are "bleeding green."

-Other countries pretty much pull people off the street, put them in a uniform and put a rifle in their hands.
-This is understandable when facing crises or immediate threat but other times it can lead to political unrest.
+Other countries pretty much pull people off the street, put them in a uniform, and put a rifle in their hands.
+This is understandable when facing crises or immediate threats. but other times it can lead to political unrest.

 In the United States, a civilian's greatest freedom is to remain a civilian.
 This is as likely to continue as long as democracy does.
 Pushing towards military conscription is political suicide.
 Would you vote for a politician who will force you or your children into military service?
 This country counts on its people to serve when they feel the country is threatened.